bla-ce/herve/README.md

 ## Install

-Copy the `include/` and `lib/` directory into your project and use the `Makefile` template in `examples/` to build your project with Herve.
+Copy the `include/` and `lib/` directories into your project tree and use the `Makefile` template in `examples/` to build your project with Herve.

 ```bash
 git clone https://github.com/bla-ce/herve